alan-turing-institute/Entity-Based-Yawning-Titan/README.md

 <img src="media/ebyt.png" alt="Entity-Based Yawning Titan" width="150">

 # Entity-Based Yawning Titan
-This repository contains an adaptation of the <a href="https://github.com/dstl/YAWNING-TITAN">Yawning Titan</a> cyber simulator, as released by DSTL, to the <a href="https://github.com/entity-neural-network/entity-gym">Entity Gym</a> interface.
-This adaptation enables <a href="https://clemenswinter.com/2023/04/14/entity-based-reinforcement-learning/">entity-based reinforcement learning</a>, which is designed to improve the generalisability of reinforcement learning agents across varying network topologies.
+This repository contains an adaptation of the <a href="https://github.com/dstl/YAWNING-TITAN">Yawning Titan</a> cyber simulator, as released by Dstl, to the <a href="https://github.com/entity-neural-network/entity-gym">Entity Gym</a> interface.
+This adaptation enables <a href="https://clemenswinter.com/2023/04/14/entity-based-reinforcement-learning/">entity-based reinforcement learning</a> with Yawning Titan, allowing for natural generalisability of reinforcement learning agents across varying network topologies.
 Developed at the [AI for Cyberdefence Research Centre (AICD)](https://turing.ac.uk/aicd).

   The repository provides training and evaluation scripts that can reproduce the experiments described in the workshop paper <em><a href="https://arxiv.org/abs/2410.17647">Entity-based Reinforcement Learning for Autonomous Cyber Defence</a></em>.
 This paper introduces and motivates the use of entity-based reinforcement learning in the context of autonomous cyber defence.

-  The training process leverages the <a href="https://github.com/entity-neural-network/enn-trainer">Entity-Neural-Net Trainer</a> package and its default Proximal Policy Optimization (PPO) implementation.
-It also uses the <a href="https://github.com/entity-neural-network/rogue-net">RogueNet</a> Transformer policy, specifically designed for Entity Gym environments, applied to a modified entity-based Yawning Titan environment.
+  The training scripts for entity-based reinforcement learning leverage the <a href="https://github.com/entity-neural-network/rogue-net">RogueNet</a> Transformer policy implementation, which is part of the [Entity-Neural-Network](https://github.com/entity-neural-network) ecosystem alongside Entity Gym.
+This policy is trained using the <a href="https://github.com/entity-neural-network/enn-trainer">Entity-Neural-Net Trainer</a> package and its implementation of Proximal Policy Optimization (PPO).

-  For comparison, baseline scripts utilize the <a href="https://github.com/DLR-RM/stable-baselines3">Stable Baselines 3</a> PPO trainer with Multilayer Perceptron policy parameterisation.
+  For comparison, baseline training scripts for non-entity-based reinforcement learning utilise the <a href="https://github.com/DLR-RM/stable-baselines3">Stable Baselines 3</a> PPO trainer with a multilayer perceptron policy parameterisation.
 These baselines are trained on an equivalent Yawning Titan environment that retains the <a href="https://github.com/openai/gym">OpenAI Gym</a> interface.

   If you use this repository in your research, please consider citing our <a href="https://arxiv.org/abs/2410.17647">companion paper</a>:
 </p>